gluethegiant/gtg-rack/README.md

 ## Release Notes

-v1.1.3 Forever Vu Meters Release (January 25, 2021)
+v1.1.3 The Forever Vu Release (January 25, 2021)

-- Vu meters no longer get knocked out by rogue modules that throw infinities or NANs
+- Vu meters no longer get knocked out by rogue modules that throw infinities and NANs
 - New theme setting to dynamically use the default theme
-- Cleaner context menu
+- Cleaned up context menus

 v1.1.2 Rock the Default Settings Release (July 14, 2020)